 What’s even more wonderful about Angkor Wat is that its mammoth size is almost dwarfed by its beauty!
 There are more than 3000 Apsara nymphs carved into the walls.
 Each of them is unique, and there are about 37 different hairstyles to examine!
 This is just one of the features of the 2600-foot-long relief!

 Angkor Wat is a source of great pride for Cambodians who have almost continuously used the temple since it was built!
 To preserve the temple, there are parts that are off-limits and visitors shouldn’t touch the stonework.
 As Angkor Wat remains a religious site, you also need to have your shoulders and knees covered!
-This is the definitive experience of backpacking Cambodia.
+This is the definitive experience of a backpacking adventure in Cambodia.
 Enjoy it!

 Insider Tip: Angkor Wat Archaeological Park is a sprawling ancient city so you’ll probably want transport to get around today’s Siem Reap itinerary!
 You can hire a tuk-tuk for around $30, as well as a taxi or private vehicle.
 You can also hire a bike or electric car near Angkor Wat itself, both of which do less damage to the site!